Thinkful/thinkful-curriculum-starter-files/iain-notes/unit_3/4_code_along/testing_with_databases.rst

 *puts* the database into the correct precondition state *without* having to drop and recreate all tables.
 This can dramatically speed up execution for tests that use large databases.
-If you are going this route, you'll know that you've done it correctly if your setup routine means that you can still run any test in isolation and do the tests in any order.
+If you are going this route, you'll know that you've done it correctly if your setUp routine means that you can still run any test in isolation and do the tests in any order.

 Database tests can also be sped up by using an in-memory databases, which can be